From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Missing Proofs

-\begin{myproof} We prove the converse.
+\begin{proof} We prove the converse.
 Assume that all infinite $\liftto$-rewrite sequences $(\mu'_n)_{n \in \mathbb{N}}$ with a single start term converge with probability $1$.
 We prove that then every infinite $\liftto$-rewrite sequence converges with probability $1$, hence we have $\AST[\to]$.

 Let $(\mu_n)_{n \in \mathbb{N}}$ be an infinite $\liftto$-rewrite sequence.
 Suppose that we have $\mu_0 = \{p_1:t_1, \ldots, p_k:t_k\}$.
 Let $(\mu^{(j)}_n)_{n \in \mathbb{N}}$ with $\mu^{(j)}_0 = \{1 : t_j\}$ denote the infinite $\liftto$-rewrite sequence that uses the same rules as $(\mu_n)_{n \in \mathbb{N}}$ does on the term $t_j$ for every $1 \leq j \leq k$.
 We obtain